frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-fortitude.md

 Somebody said, "One\'s quality is never an accident, it's always the result of high intention, sincere effort, intelligent direction, and skillful execution; it represents the wise choice of many alternatives" (ascribed to William Foster).

-Football coach Vince Lombardi said, "The quality of a person\'s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor."
+\[Football coach Vince Lombardi\] said, "The quality of a person\'s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor."

 That\'s what Christ has placed before us.
 He invites us to strive for excellence.
 "Be you perfect, as your heavenly Father is perfect" (Matt.
 5:48).
 That means He wants us to be a fighter.

 Christ fell down three times on the way to Calvary.
 But He got up again.

-Somebody said once, "Our chief want in life is to have somebody who will make us do what we can" (Ralph Waldo Emerson).
+Somebody said once, "Our chief want in life is to have somebody who will make us do what we can" (Ralph Waldo Emerson, *Self-Reliance*).
 All great athletes have a trainer.
 All Premier League football teams have a coach, a manager, who pushes them.

 I heard of a school in Ireland many years ago where the nuns used to make the girls run around the hockey pitch in the snow, in the middle of winter.
 Not barefoot, obviously.